MoipatiThoobe/AWS-challenge-week-1/README.md

 1.2 On the "Create bucket" page, input the following information:
 * Confirm that you are using the correct region
 * Select **General purpose** bucket type
-* Create a unqiue name for the bucket
+* Create a unique name for the bucket
 * On the "Block public access settings for this bucket" section, leave **Block all public access** as checked

 1.3 Leave the rest of the settings as default and click on the **Create bucket** button